-Serial Experiments Lain is a 13 episode animated series that ran on TV TOKYO (aka home of Pokemon, Evangelion, Naruto, and Cowboy Bebop for at least 12 episodes before TV TOKYO cancelled it thus the rest of the episodes airing on WOWWOW) from July 6th to September 28th, 1998.
+Serial Experiments Lain is a 13-episode animated series that ran on TV TOKYO (aka home of Pokemon, Evangelion, Naruto, and Cowboy Bebop for at least 12 episodes before TV TOKYO canceled it thus the rest of the episodes airing on WOWWOW) from July 6th to September 28th, 1998.

-The story revolves around junior high school student Lain Iwakura and her adventures into the Wired, a representation of the Internet if the Internet is a separate realm from the real world.
+The story revolves around junior high school student Lain Iwakura and her adventures in the Wired, a representation of the Internet if the Internet is a separate realm from the real world.

 So without further ado, let me go through the series.